brendanlandis/slownames/README.md

 TODO after auth stuff:
-- news page -> relationship picker is too wide for mobile
+- posts page -> relationship picker is too wide for mobile
 - decide on case & tone or whatever for labels sitewide